 Foreigners who are not nationals of the European Union and are not employed in Cyprus are recommended to apply to services of private health insurance.
 It is worth mentioning that many Cypriots and nationals of the EU also purchase private medical policies.
-It is due to the fact that there are no queues and waiting lists in private medicine.
-Besides the choice of clinics and medical specialists is much wider than in social insurance.
+This allows them to receive medical services from doctors and clinics that are not part of the GESY system.

 Insurance policies may be purchased from both local insurance companies and from international insurance market players.
 As a rule the former offer cheaper policies.